-- 38. Since the transformation of the Planning Service in 2011 all types of pre-application enquiries are now recorded in the back office system.
-The number of enquiries registered since 2011 fluctuated in the first few years but have since remained relatively stable with 2599 enquiries logged in 2016-17 compared to 2292 in 2014-15 and 2380 in 2017-18.
-The numbers logged remain high and pre-application advice remains a large part of the work of the Development Management Team. - 39.
+- 40. Since the transformation of the Planning Service in 2011 all types of pre-application enquiries are now recorded in the back office system.
+The number of enquiries registered since 2011 fluctuated in the first few years but have since remained relatively stable with at around 2500 per year.
+The numbers logged remain high and pre-application advice remains a large part of the work of the Development Management Team. - 41.
 The Council has operated a charging scheme for pre-application advice since April 2015 and this became mandatory in April 2016.
-Where applicable, a development team approach is applied as part of the process of providing pre-application advice.
-Current large scale projects benefiting from pre-application / input includes schemes such as the National Grid Connection from Wylfa to Pentir which has recently been submitted as a DCO and the Wylf Newydd project.
-Further National Grid projects include the VIP project at Penrhyndeudraeth, the Glaslyn project and also the Dinorwig project.
+Where applicable, a tailored development team approach is applied as part of the process of providing pre-application advice.
+Current large scale projects benefiting from pre-application / input include the VIP project at Penrhyndeudraeth, the Glaslyn project and also the Dinorwig project.
 Other large scale projects include existing employers looking to re-site, new employment schemes/retail and tourism.
+Other large scale pre-apps relating to tourism, commercial and retail schemes are also taking place.